SWE-bench

 - Avoid interactive tools like vi, nano, or any that require user input

-- If a command isn't available, you can install it
+- If a tool isn't available, you can also install it

 ```bash